ukwa/ukwa-manage/README.md

 ### package-checkpoints.py ###

+Takes a checkpoint and bundles up all the files and data we need for a submission.

 - Extracts the checkpoint ID (e.g. ```cp00001-20160229142814```) from the message and locates the crawl files.
 - Parses the crawl log to determine the start date and identify WARCs that make up this checkpoint, including any viral WARCs.
 - Mint ARKs for the WARCs and one for the ZIP file, store them in a warc-to-arks.txt file.